-Fulbright Finland has received feedback from Finnish higher education institutions that administrators, students, teachers and researchers on the departmental level at Finnish HEIs are not yet adequately familiar with Fulbright opportunities.
-On the departmental level there is not enough familiarity with the programs available for U.S. academia to visit Finnish universities or opportunities provided for Finnish scholars and researchers to visit U.S. institutions, and for this reason the institutions may miss out on important opportunities.
-Fulbright Finland has also received feedback from Finnish university departments that there is a significant need for short-term travel grants for research collaboration with partners in the U.S. The Fulbright Finland Travel Grants for Research Collaboration was founded specifically based on the feedback from the field.
+The Fulbright Finland Foundation has received feedback from Finnish higher education institutions that administrators, students, teachers and researchers on the departmental level at Finnish HEIs are not yet adequately familiar with Fulbright Finland Foundation grant opportunities.
+On the departmental level, there is not enough familiarity with the programs available for U.S. academia to visit Finnish universities or opportunities provided for Finnish scholars and researchers to visit U.S. institutions, and for this reason the institutions may miss out on important opportunities.
+The Fulbright Finland Foundation has also received feedback from Finnish university departments that there is a significant need for short-term travel grants for research collaboration with partners in the U.S. The Fulbright Finland Travel Grants for Research Collaboration was founded specifically based on the feedback from the field.
 It is, in essence, a combined response to these two needs.
 The first call for applications was made in April 2015.

 How to Apply?

-Please send the completed application form as well as the required supplements to Fulbright Finland, office(at)fulbright.fi, in one file by the application deadline.
+Please submit the completed application form as well as all the required supplements here by the application deadline.

 - Curriculum Vitae

 - Home university recommendation letter is to be uploaded by the recommender via this link by the application deadline.